 Bruno Walpoth

-Bruno Walpoth (Born in 1959 in Bressanone Italy.
-He lives and works in Ortisei, Trentino Alto-Adige, Italy).
+Bruno Walpoth was born in 1959 in Bressanone Italy.
+He lives and works in Ortisei, Trentino-Alto Adige, Italy.

-Walpoth began his training in the studio of his grand- father and uncle, both of whom carved ecclesiastical figures.
+Walpoth began his training in the studio of his grandfather and uncle, both of whom carved wooden ecclesiastical figures.
 His more formal art training began in 1973 when he worked under Vincenzo Mussner in Ortisei.
-In 1978 he moved to Munich to attend Der Bildende Künste academy where he studied with Professor Hans Ladner until 1984.
+In 1978 he moved to Munich to attend the Academy of Fine Arts where he studied with Professor Hans Ladner until 1984.

-Most widely known for his sculptures in wood, Walpoth has recently also produced sculptures in cardboard and bronze.
+Most widely known for his sculptures in wood, Walpoth has also produced sculptures in cardboard and bronze.
+His art has been exhibited in numerous solo as well as museum shows and is widely collected internationally.

 *Series